Lookup Columns: Simplifying access to scientific data

 The data was there, just out of reach

-The only tracing tool, Lookup Fields, didn’t cover inventory, couldn’t work across table types, and depended on formula syntax that required schema expertise.
+The only tracing tool, Lookup Fields, fell short.
+It didn’t cover inventory, couldn’t work across table types, and relied on formula syntax that required schema expertise.
 Without a better option, scientists had to jump between records, constantly losing context and wasting time.
-In interviews, they were clear: they needed a faster, more intuitive way to get the right data into their tables.
+In interviews, they were clear: they needed a faster, more intuitive way to bring the right data into their tables.

-The only tracing tool, Lookup Fields, didn’t cover inventory, couldn’t work across table types, and depended on formula syntax that required schema expertise.
+The only tracing tool, Lookup Fields, fell short.
+It didn’t cover inventory, couldn’t work across table types, and relied on formula syntax that required schema expertise.
 Without a better option, scientists had to jump between records, constantly losing context and wasting time.
-In interviews, they were clear: they needed a faster, more intuitive way to get the right data into their tables.
+In interviews, they were clear: they needed a faster, more intuitive way to bring the right data into their tables.

 Lookup Fields